nimh-sfim/rtcog/docs/source/custom_plugin.rst

 ``rtcog`` includes two built-in experiment types:

-- Preproc: Performs basic real-time fMRI preprocessing.
+- **Preproc**: Performs basic real-time fMRI preprocessing.
-- ESAM (Experience Sampling): Builds on Preproc to support template matching, response collection, and dynamic real-time data streaming.
+- **ESAM** (Experience Sampling): Builds on Preproc to support template matching, response collection, and dynamic real-time data streaming.

 Plugin Components
 -----------------

+If you’re designing a custom experiment, such as an online neurofeedback protocol or novel stimulus design, you can create your own experiment plugin by implementing or extending these components:

 +-------------------------+--------------------------------------------+
 | Component               | Role                                       |